BugenZhao/Dino86/README.md

 # Dino86
+> *All in 510 bytes.*

-🦕 A simple copy of Chrome Dino game in boot sector, compatible with 8086/8088.
+??
+A simple copy of Chrome Dino game in boot sector, compatible with 8086/8088.

 ![screenshot](img/screenshot.png)